Work and Access - Workplace Needs Assessment Grant

 • Chartered physiotherapists

-Assessors should be registered with a relevant professional body such as the Register of Health and Social Care Professionals (CORU) or The Association of Occupational Therapists.
+Assessors should be registered with a relevant professional body such as the Register of Health and Social Care Professionals (CORU) or the Association of Occupational Therapists.

 Assessors from the employer’s staff or associate company can carry out the assessment but are not eligible for funding.